History of Microsoft: 1995–2007: Foray into the Web, Windows 95, Windows XP, and Xbox

 The year 1998 was significant in Microsoft's history, with Bill Gates appointing Steve Ballmer as president of Microsoft but remaining as chair and CEO himself.
 The company released an update to the consumer version of Windows, Windows 98.
 Windows 98 came with Internet Explorer 4.0 SP1 (which had Windows Desktop Update bundled), and included new features from Windows 95 OSR 2.x including the FAT32 file system, and new features designed for Windows 98, such as support for multiple displays.
 Microsoft launched its Indian headquarters as well, which would eventually become the company's second largest after its U.S. headquarters.
 Finally, a great deal of controversy took place when a set of internal memos from the company were leaked on the Internet.
 These documents, colloquially referred to as "The Halloween Documents", were widely reported by the media and went into detail of the threats that free software / open source software poses to Microsoft's own software, previously voiced mainly by analysts and advocates of open source software.
 The documents also alluded to legal and other actions against Linux as well as other open source software.
 While Microsoft acknowledged the documents, it claimed that they are merely engineering studies.
 Despite this, some believe that these studies were used in the real strategies of the company.
+In 1998, the games division attempted a deal with Psygnosis to release titles for the PlayStation, but it was turned down.

 Microsoft, in 2000, released new products for all three lines of the company's flagship operating system, and saw the beginning of the end of one of its most prominent legal cases.
 On February 17, Microsoft released an update to its business line of software in Windows 2000.
 It provided a high level of stability similar to that of its Unix counterparts due to its usage of the Windows NT kernel, and matching features found in the consumer line of the Windows operating system including a DOS emulator that could run many legacy DOS applications.